scoobybejesus/cryptools/README.md

 * Margin gain or loss is accounted for when there is activity in the 'spot' account.
 For example, you won't reflect a loss until you actually spend your holdings to pay off your loans.

+--

+#### Features

+* Two methods each of LIFO or FIFO (with intentions to add more)

+* Ability to perform like-kind exchange treatment

 #### Constraints

 * *All* cryptocurrency-related activity for the user generally must be included in the input CSV file.

 * There can only be either one or two accounts used in a given transaction (i.e., if a Counterparty token or Ethereum token transaction must be recorded, the XCP or ETH transaction fee must be reflected in a separate transaction/row).

-* Currently, manual adjustments may need to be made to the output files in cases, for example, when the user used cryptocurrency to make a tax-deductible charitable contribution.
+* Manual adjustments may need to be made to the output files in cases, for example, when the user used aprpeciated cryptocurrency to make a tax-deductible charitable contribution.

 ## Installation